 Wild Salmon vs. Farmed: Nutritional Distinctions The nutritional drawbacks of farmed Salmon receive far less attention than their environmental disadvantages.

-The "Omega Ratio" advantage of wild Salmon Wild and farmed Salmon contain comparable amounts of the omega-3 fatty acids that make fish such healthful food.
-In fact, farmed Salmon may contain somewhat higher levels of omega-3s.
+Wild and farmed salmon contain comparable amounts of the omega-3 fatty acids that make fish such healthful food.
+In fact, farmed salmon may contain somewhat higher levels of omega-3s.

 When consumed in such excessive amounts, omega-6 fatty acids blunt the benefits of omega-3s to a very substantial extent and can promote chronic, "silent" inflammation and the diseases associated with it, including heart disease, diabetes, senility, and cancer.